Watch: UAE President receives Indian PM Narendra Modi in ceremonial welcome at Qasr Al Watan

 The President, His Highness Sheikh Mohamed bin Zayed Al Nahyan, received Indian Prime Minister Narendra Modi in a grand ceremonial at Qasr Al Watan on Saturday afternoon.

-Modi is currently on an official visit to the UAE, following his trip to France.
+Modi came to the UAE on an official visit, following his trip to France.

-The two leaders are expected to hold talks to further strengthen bilateral relations between the UAE and India.
+The two leaders held talks to further strengthen bilateral relations between the UAE and India.

 Here's a video of the welcome: